IM-Deane/historical-figures/README.md

 Only users who're signed in can like the posts and only the post's creator can edit/delete the post.

+# Future Plans:

+For the next version of the app, I will be adding client side routing and pagination.
+I will alos likely update the general theme of the site to make it more interesting.

 # Version History:

+_Version 1.0.1:_

+Implemented pagination and search bar functionality.

+I also updated the client routes.
+The home route "/" will now redirect to "/posts".
+The "/auth" route will now redirect users who're logged in to the "/posts" route.

 _Version 1.0.0:_